mwrod/webpack-4-starter-kit/README.md

-# Webpack Starter
+# Webpack 4 Starter Kit

-Using webpack to bundle all .js files and all .css files into two seperate files.
+Using webpack 4 to bundle all .js files and all .css files into two seperate files.
 Compiles new ES features with babel and its transformation runtime plugin.

 ### Version
 1.0.0